 PAUL D STEWART / SCIENCE PHOTO LIBRARY PAUL D STEWART / SCIENCE PHOTO LIBRARY

-Gesner Woodcut "Icones Animalium" 1560 with recent colouring to approximate more closely to the colour reported for this species.
+Gesner Woodcut "Icones Animalium" 1560.
 Publ.
 Christoph Froschover, Zurich.
 In his account of the now extinct auroch, Gesner works from the account of Heberstein and directly from a woodcut by Augustin Hirsfogel (1556, 1533).
 Hirsfogel's near identical picture of the auroch has the inscription " I am a urus, called by the Poles a thur, by the Germans an aurox and hitherto also a bison by the ignorant".
 The confusion is doubtless because both bison and auroch were already rare in Europe - indeed the auroch less than a century from going extinct entirely.
 The auroch was the ancestor of domestic cattle, bulls reaching 1.8m at the withers, cows 1.5.
-Hunting contributed to their demise.
+Reports say they were blacker than this image represents them, with a pale strip down the back.
 There have been historical attempts to genetically reconstitute this wild species from cattle.
-Ref Nazi Heck cattle.
+This included the Nazi supported Heck cattle project.

 Model release not required.
 Property release not required.